pachyderm/pachyderm/doc/docs/master/how-tos/developer-workflow/build-pipelines.md

 When submitted, the following actions occur:

 1. All files (code, etc.) are copied from the build path to a PFS repository, `<pipeline name>_build`, which we can think of as the source code repository.
-In the case above, everything in `./source` would be copied to to the PFS `<pipeline name>_build` repository.
+In the case above, everything in `./source` would be copied to to the PFS `map_build` repository.

-1. A pipeline called `<pipeline name>_build` starts, reading reading files from the `<pipeline name>_build` repo and runs the `build.sh` script to pull dependencies and compile any requirements from the source code.
+1. A pipeline that uses the same repo but a different branch starts, reading the source code and creating build assets (i.e. pulling in dependencies and/or compiling) by running a `build.sh` script.

 1. The running pipeline, `<pipeline name>`, is updated (or created if it doesn't already exist) with the the new source files and built assets.

 !!! note
-      You can optionally specify a `.pachignore` file, which uses [ohmyglob](https://github.com/pachyderm/ohmyglob) entries to prevent certain files from getting pushed to this repo.
+      You can optionally specify a `.pachignore` file in the source root directory, which uses [ohmyglob](https://github.com/pachyderm/ohmyglob) entries to prevent certain files from getting pushed to this repo.

 The updated pipeline contains the following PFS repos mapped in as inputs:

 1. `/pfs/source` - source code that is required for running the pipeline.
-There are language-specific requirements on the structure of this source code mentioned in the [Python Builder](#python-builder) section.

 1. `/pfs/build` - any artifacts resulting from the build process.

-1. `/pfs/<input(s)>` - any inputs specified in the pipeline specification.
+1. `/pfs/<input(s)>` - any inputs specified in the pipeline spec.

 ## Builders
 The builder is responsible for determining what Docker image is used for the base image and what steps to run during the pipeline build and deployment.
 If a builder has a standard implementation (currently `python` and `go`), then only the `transform.build.language` needs to be set, as it has impelmentations for `build.sh` and `run.sh`.
 The order of preference is: